Ian Day: Media career

 Once his playing career was over, Ian Day became, and continued for many years, as a television football commentator of note.

 Day joined Channel 7’s television commentary team in 1965 as a pioneer of League Football television coverage with Blair Schwartz and Bob Jervis.
 When Channel 9 secured the broadcast rights, he joined as its leading football commentator.
 Day finished his commentary career with Channel 2’s commentary team, retiring in 1994.
 During his time in television, Day worked alongside the likes of Schwartz, Jervis, Bruce McAvaney, Peter Marker, Rick Keegan, Robert Oatey and Graham Campbell and called a number of SANFL Grand Finals as well as being the boundary rider.

-Day was quoted as saying “I was extremely lucky in that the year I quit playing football was the year Channel 7 decided to televise the game.
+Day was quoted as saying, "I was extremely lucky in that the year I quit playing football was the year Channel 7 decided to televise the game.
 They asked me to become a commentator and when I pleaded I’d never done it before, they told me no-one had.
-We all learned together.”
+We all learned together."

-As testament to his professionalism his colleagues offered the following: Day felt for the players and was positive in his comments – although this did not stop him from analysing their style and passing relevant comment.
+As a testament to his professionalism, his colleagues offered the following: "Day felt for the players and was positive in his comments – although this did not stop him from analysing their style and passing relevant comment.
 Ian was never false in his presentation.
 Ian’s tone of voice was genuine when injecting excitement in the call.
 Day was renowned for his homework when calling both League and Reserves matches.
-Ian prided himself on the fact that as a commentator he did not “rubbish” players and did not show personal bias.
+Ian prided himself on the fact that as a commentator he did not “rubbish” players and did not show personal bias."

 Personal life and death

 Ian Day’s younger brother Robert Day played with distinction for West Adelaide.
 In 1971, he moved to Victoria and signed with Hawthorn in the VFL.
 He was a member of that season's premiership team, playing as a half-back flanker in Hawthorn's Grand Final win over St Kilda.
 He was replaced at half-time because he was suffering from concussion.

 His grandson is Sam Day, an Australian rules footballer who played for the Gold Coast Football Club from 2011 to 2024, and the Brisbane Lions from 2025.
 He was selected by the Gold Coast with the third pick in the 2010 national draft.
 Sam made his AFL debut against the Brisbane Lions in round 7 of the 2011 season.
-He kicked a career high four goals against Collingwood in 2014.
+He kicked a career-high four goals against Collingwood in 2014.

 Ian Day died on 30 June 2025, at the age of 90.